 A researcher who believes this episode is an example of and, thus, a source of insight into educating, in fact, is reducing educating to positive learning, and this obscures everything pedagogical.
-In this hypothetical episode, learning (without teaching) is too broad and decontextualized a category for illuminating much about the fundamental nature of educating.
+In this hypothetical episode, learning (without teaching) is too broad and decontextualized a category for illuminating the fundamental nature of educating.

-- (3) A child teaches an adult a procedure or provides information which is relevant and valuable to an aspect of this adult's work performance.
-Again, teaching and learning are involved, but there is no adult-child pedagogical relationship.
+(3) A child teaches an adult a procedure or provides information which is relevant and valuable to an aspect of this adult's work performance.
+Again, teaching and learning are involved, but there is no adult-child pedagogical relationship, (even though there is a child-adult one), and the aim of the teaching is not to support and help an adult become what he/she already is.
+As with example (1), educating is reduced to teaching-learning and is an impoverished focus for gaining fundamental insight into the primordial, essential nature of educating.

-(even though there is a child-adult one), and the aim of the teaching is not to support and help an adult become what he/she already is.
-As with example (1), educating is reduced to teaching-learning and is an impoverished focus for gaining fundamental insight into the primordial, essential nature of educating. - (4) A schoolteacher begins an advanced degree program of study in a School of Education at a University.
+(4) A schoolteacher begins an advanced degree program of study in a School of Education at a University.
 This course of study involves teaching and learning, independent study, research, etc., but it is not an educative situation.
-This is not an adult-child pedagogical relationship but an adult-adult andragogical one which, in many regards has a structure which parallels, while differing qualitatively from the pedagogical-e.g., the relationship, sequence, activity, and aim structures.
+This is not an adult-child pedagogical relationship but an adult-adult andragogical one which, in many regards has a structure which parallels, while differing qualitatively from the pedagogical-e.g., the relationship, sequence, and activity structures.
 However, the aim is the further cultivation of this adult's adulthood, in this case the development and fostering of his/her professional potentialities.
 This kind of positive forming is better characterized as "higher or advanced learning" than "higher education" or even "adult education".
-Thus, here there is learning and teaching within an adult-adult andragogical relationship of higher learning, but not an adult-child one; also, the aim of accompanying a child to adulthood is missing.
+Thus, here there is learning and teaching within an adult-adult andragogical relationship of higher learning, but not an adult-child one.